-This information is available in the Registrar's office at the Asheboro Campus.
-Students interested in the success rate for a particular program may come by the Registrar's office Monday - Friday, 8 a.m. - 5 p.m.
+This information is available in the Registrar's Office at the Asheboro Campus.
+Students interested in the success rate for a particular program may come by the Registrar's Office Monday - Thursday, 8 a.m. - 5 p.m., and Friday, 8 a.m. - 3 p.m.

-Data Collected for 2005 - 2006 Summary Report on Performance Measures Randolph Community College Published in 2007
+Data Collected for 2006 - 2007 Summary Report on Performance Measures Randolph Community College Published in 2008

-The General Assembly has adopted a performance-based budget incentive plan in which community colleges must meet standards set on 12 criteria.
-RCC's performance on the 12 criteria for 2005-2006 (latest reporting period) follows.
+The General Assembly has adopted a performance-based budget incentive plan in which community colleges must meet standards set on eight criteria.
+RCC's performance on the eight criteria for 2006-2007 (latest reporting period) follows.

-Performance Measure State Benchmark RCC 2005-2006
+Performance Measure State Benchmark RCC 2006-2007

-Progress of Basic Skills Students 75% 75%
+Progress of Basic Skills Students 75% 79%

-License/Certification Pass Rates 80% avg no exam <70% 77% avg 1<70%
+License/Certification Pass Rates 80% avg no exam <70% 91% avg 0<70%

-Goal Completion 95% 99%

-Graduate Employment 95% 100%

-College Transfer Performance 86.2% 84%
+College Transfer Performance 83% 85%

-Developmental Studies Passing Rates 70% 91%
+Developmental Studies Passing Rates 75% 77%

-Developmental Studies Success Rates No Stat Diff Between Dev and Non-Dev Students N/A
+Developmental Studies Success Rates 80% 98%

 Student Satisfaction 90% 98%

-Curriculum Student Retention 60% 65%
+Curriculum Student Retention 65% 69%

-Employer Satisfaction with Graduates 85% 89%

-Client Satisfaction with Customized Training 90% 100%
+Client Satisfaction with Customized Training 90% 96%

-Program Enrollment 3yr avg headcount <10 students 0 0

-Performance Indicators Met 9 out of 12
+Performance Indicators Met 8 out of 8